bneron/CRAW_singularity/doc/source/quickstart.rst

 Other options
 -------------
-The folowing option are not mandatory:
+The following option are not mandatory:

 * **-q QUAL_THR, \-\-qual-thr QUAL_THR** The minimal quality of read mapping to take it in account. (default=15)
 * **-s SUFFIX, \-\-suffix SUFFIX** The name of the suffix to use for the output file. (default= `.cov`)
 * **-o OUTPUT, \-\-output OUTPUT** The path of the output (default= base name of annotation file with --suffix)
 * **\-\-version** display version information and quit.
+* **\-\-verbose, \-v** increase the verbosity of the output (this option can be repeat several times as -vv).
+* **\-\-quiet** decrease verbosity of the output.
+By default craw_coverage is slightly verbose and display a progress bar.
+This option can be useful to disable any progression information on batch run.
 * **-h --help** disply the inline help and exit.

 .. warning::